Homomorphism complexes, reconfiguration, and homotopy for directed graphs: Homotopy of directed graphs

 \subsection{Other notions of homotopy}

-We next consider other constructions of homotopy of directed graphs, based on different notions of paths in the exponential graph $H^G$.
+We next consider other constructions of homotopy of digraphs, based on different notions of paths in the exponential digraph $H^G$.
 For the first we take advantage of the fact that $H^G$ is itself a directed graph.
-Recall that for a directed graph $T$ we use $T^{ {o}}$ to denote the subgraph of $T$ induced on the looped vertices.
-We note that the vertices of $(H^G)^{ {o}}$ correspond to the graph homomorphisms $G \rightarrow H$.
+Recall that for a digraph $T$ we use $T^{{o}}$ to denote the subgraph of $T$ induced on the looped vertices.
+We note that the vertices of $(H^G)^{{o}}$ correspond to the graph homomorphisms $G \rightarrow H$.

-\begin{defn} Suppose $f,g:G \rightarrow H$ are homomorphisms of directed graphs.
-We say that $f$ and $g$ are \defi{dihomotopic}, denoted $f \dhom g$, if there exists a directed path from $f$ to $g$ in the graph $(H^G)^{ {o}}$. \end{defn}
+\begin{defn} Suppose $f,g:G \rightarrow H$ are homomorphisms of digraphs.
+We say that $f$ and $g$ are \defi{dihomotopic}, denoted $f \dhom g$, if there exists a directed path from $f$ to $g$ in the graph $(H^G)^{{o}}$. \end{defn}